sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 ![user access control chart](roles_chart.png)
 ## Using roles to enforce user access to organizations and environments

-The function of a role is to provide a simple and standard set of permissions to users within an organization.
+The function of a role is to provide a simple and standard set of system permissions to users within an organization.
 Custom roles can define permissions that are aligned to your business needs, and also to provide access to a user in a different organization.
 Roles are enforced in the Web UI as well as in the CloudMC API.
 The five roles included with CloudMC are applicable to a broad range of use cases.

 Roles have a scope, which can be any of the following:
 - All organizations